NerdTech-aut/MapSnipper-Austria/README.md

 ### Advanced operation:
 Additional options are available to customize the maps:
 ```
  -r RADIUS, --radius RADIUS                   enter a radius in km (default: 5 km)

-  -2G, --twoG                    only process layers with 2G; some layers might include multiple technologies
+  -2G, --twoG                                 filter for layers with 2G technology
-  -3G, --threeG                  only process layers with 3G; some layers might include multiple technologies
+  -3G, --threeG                               filter for layers with 3G technology
-  -4G, --fourG                   only process layers with 4G; some layers might include multiple technologies
+  -4G, --fourG                                filter for layers with 4G technology
-  -5G, --fiveG                   only process layers with 5G; some layers might include multiple technologies
+  -5G, --fiveG                                filter for layers with 5G technology
-  -FWA, --FixedWirelessAccess    only process layers with fixed wireless access
+  -FWA, --FixedWirelessAccess                 filter for layers with fixed wireless access

-  -A1, --A1TelekomAustria        only process layers from A1 Telekom Austria
+  -A1, --A1TelekomAustria                     filter for layers from A1 Telekom Austria
-  -Magenta, --MagentaTelekom     only process layers with Magenta Telekom
+  -Magenta, --MagentaTelekom                  filter for layers from Magenta Telekom
-  -Drei, --HutchisonDreiAustria  only process layers from Hutchison Drei Austria
+  -Drei, --HutchisonDreiAustria               filter for layers from Hutchison Drei Austria
+  -Spusu, --Spusu                             filter for layers from spusu
+  -Liwest, --Liwest                           filter for layers from Liwest
+  -CableLinkAir, --SalzburgAGCableLinkAir     filter for layers from Salzburg AG CableLink Air
+  -Citycom, --GrazHoldingCitycom              filter for layers from Graz Holding Citycom

   -fixed, --FixedBroadband                    adds fixed broadband providers to the map
   -grant, --BroadbandGrant                    adds government supported broadband rollout to the map
 ```
 ## How is it posible to create a map from this data?
 [styxer](https://www.lteforum.at/user/styxer.7288/) aka. [styx3r](https://github.com/styx3r) explained to me the fundamentals.